Eddipilli-jeevan05/Ecell-Rec-main-1/Ecell-Rec-main/ADMIN_ACTION_BUTTONS_README.md

-# Admin Panel Action Buttons Documentation
+# Admin Panel Dark Theme & Action Buttons Documentation

 ## Overview
-The admin panel now includes fully functional action buttons for managing user registrations.
-These buttons allow administrators to view detailed user information and edit registration statuses.
+The admin panel has been completely updated to match the dark UI theme of the registration section and now includes fully functional action buttons for managing user registrations.
+The interface provides a consistent, professional experience with modern dark theme styling and comprehensive functionality.

 ## Features